Table of Contents

 3. Don’t Close Old Credit Accounts

-The length of your credit history contributes to your score.
-Even if you don’t use an older credit card, keeping the account open can benefit your score.
-Closing it may shorten the average age of your accounts, which could hurt your score.
+Your score relies on the length of your credit history.
+Not using an older credit card doesn’t hurt, but keeping the account open can help your score.
+Closing it might reduce the average age of your accounts, which could damage your score.

 4. Limit Hard Inquiries